tornado67/DroChill/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Dillinger is a tiny ESP32 powered bluethooth mouse jiggler that helps your Slack/MS Teams to stay awake while you're chilling.
+Dillinger is a tiny ESP32 powered bluetooth mouse jiggler that helps your Slack/MS Teams to stay awake while you're chilling.

 - Flash the firmware to any ESP32 board
 - Power your board on